-Window control will undock any panel which is useful when you want assign the network as much screen space as possible.
+In addition, Panels can be floated or docked using icon buttons at the top right corner of each Panel.
+The Float will undock any panel which is useful when you want assign the network as much screen space as possible.
 To dock the window again, click the Dock Window icon .
-Clicking the Hide Panel icon will hide the panel; this can be shown again by choosing $\textbf{View} \rightarrow \textbf{Show}$ and selecting the relevant panel.
+Clicking the Hide Panel icon will hide the panel; this can be shown again by choosing $\mathbf{View} \to \mathbf{Show}$ and selecting the relevant panel.

 20.1.
-Basic Usage 193
+Basic Usage 191

-194 Chapter 20.
+192 Chapter 20.
 Panels